andymckay/blog/_posts/2017-02-05-why-do-use-firefox.md

 If you read my blog, you probably know I'm helping looking after the move to WebExtensions as the way to develop add-ons for Firefox.
 We've received some positive interactions but regularly face critics and bruising (if not insulting and threatening) comments.
 It's a tough job right now.

-But one thing we hear repeatedly from many people is this: "Without the powerful Extensions that we have today, why bother using Firefox?"
+But one thing we hear repeatedly is this: "If you take away my Extensions as they exist today, I will just switch to Chrome"

 That's a question that keeps troubling me, because I care about Firefox.
 Here's some points: